peterlindkvist/minimum-viable-editor/README.md

 # Minimum Viable Editor
 A micro content editing system for the express framework and any frontend.

-This content editor uses a js object as data format as most express templating engines.
+This content editor uses a js object as data format, the same as most express templating engines.

 Adds a nice looking [medium-editor](https://yabwe.github.io/medium-editor/) to every html-tag with a data-mve attribute.

 To edit a page, add #editor (defined in config) to the url.
 And then click on the text you want to edit.
 Press ctrl + s or click the floppydisk in the lower right corner to save.

+Items in list can be clone, deleted and moved if you add a data-mve-item attribute.

 ## Installation
 It will be added to NPM, soon.